Oids: Gameplay

 Players assume control of a V-Wing, a rotatable craft with thrusters that is constantly subject to gravity and the craft's inertia.
 During the course of the game, players have to dodge enemy fire, shoot at enemies and carefully manoeuvre the V-Wing through a series of cavernous alien landscapes filled with various types of enemies and defense systems.
 The main goal in the game is rescuing the "OIDS".
 This is accomplished by destroying the factories in which they are held captive, bringing them on board the V-Wing by landing it on flat ground and transporting them to the waiting mothership.

 The V-Wing is armed with two types of weapons, an unlimited number of "nuclear photons" and a limited number of, much more powerful, "NovaBombs".
 The former are released in a machine-gun fashion, while the latter is dropped one at a time and can be detonated in two ways; normally, a NovaBomb will explode only when it contacts the ground or a shield.
 However, it's also possible for the players to control the detonation by holding down the NovaBomb key and releasing it when they want the NovaBomb to explode.

 If the V-Wing is hit by enemy fire or crashes into the terrain (or any other obstruction on the ground), it will explode.
 Players are given a shield to protect themselves from enemy fire and collisions.
-The shield is manually-operated and the longer it stays activated the weaker it becomes.
+The shield is manually operated and the longer it stays activated the weaker it becomes.
 The shield can also be manually recharged, but this consumes fuel The V-Wing has a limited fuel supply and can be replenished in two ways.
 One is by landing next to a Biocrete fuel base (which will trigger its auto-refuel mechanism).
 It's also possible to refuel by picking up a full load of OIDS (eight, unless there are no more OIDS remaining on the planetoid) and transporting them to the mothership.
 While docked, the mothership will pump as much fuel as time permits.

 The game allows players to change the global difficulty setting for each planetoid.
 The higher it is set, the more difficult the game becomes, affecting things such as how often the Biocretes fire and how quickly the home bases generate new Biocrete spacecraft.
 Oids also includes a level editor, allowing players to create additional content for the game.

+Level editor

+OIDS includes a level editor which was used to design both the original galaxies and the new galaxies in the macOS version 2.0.